lgcorzo/llmops-python-package/Documents/Metrics_stories.md

 **Definition of Done (DoD):**

-- The `SklearnMetric` class is implemented and passes all specified test cases.
+- The `AutogenMetric` class is implemented and passes all specified test cases.
 - Clear and comprehensive documentation is provided, including usage examples.
 - The class integrates with the `Metric` base class and other tools like `mlflow`.
 - The code passes CI/CD validation and is ready for deployment in the machine learning project.